Understanding ORMIT™-OpenJava’s Oracle Forms compatibility service

 3. Single Source of Business Logic

-With OFCS acting as a central processing point, business logic is written once and reused across both:
+With the OFCS acting as a central processing point, business logic is written once and reused across both:

 • The frontend (for client-side validation and behavior)